 For each of the two potential reduction conditions there is the applicable Safe Harbor Rule, which reverses any reduction if FTEs or if salary or wages are restored by June 30, 2020.

-Regardless of whether you use an alternative payroll covered period to align with your pay schedule or not, for now, the length of that period is still eight weeks, or 56 days.
+Regardless of whether you use an alternative payroll covered period to align with your pay schedule or not, for now, the length of that period is now 24 weeks, thanks to the PPP Flexibility Act.